 Schottky defect generally occurs in ionic compounds in which the radius ratio of cation and anion [r+/r–] is not far below unity.
 It is a kind of vacancy defect where an equal number of cations and anions are missing but maintain the neutrality of the crystal.
-The density of such type of crystal decreases.
-Due to the presence of ions this crystal can conduct electricity at a small extent.
+The density of such a type of crystal decreases.
+Due to the presence of ions this crystal can conduct electricity to a small extent.
 Examples:- NaCl , CsCl , KCl , AgBr etc.

 Frenkel defect is a kind of dislocation defect or interstitial defect in which the smaller ion generally cation dislocate from their position to occupy the interstitial site of the lattice or crystal.
-The density of these types of crystals remains the same because there is no movement of ion outside the crystal.
-This defect is exhibited in those ionic compound in which the radius ratio[r+/r–] is low.
+The density of these types of crystals remains the same because there is no movement of ions outside the crystal.
+This defect is exhibited in those ionic compounds in which the radius ratio[r+/r–] is low.
 Example: ZnS , AgBr , AgI , AgCl

 In the molten state, NACL contains a small amount of SrCl2 in the form of impurity in the crystal.
 Due to the presence of SrCl2 some site of Na+ ion is occupied by Sr2+.
-For maintaining the neutrality of the crystal one Sr2+ replaces two ions of Na+ and remaining one site of Na+ will be vacant.
+For maintaining the neutrality of the crystal one Sr2+ replaces two ions of Na+ and the remaining one site of Na+ will be vacant.
 Example: CdCl2 and AgCl.